The practice of occupational therapy in Canada is regulated at the provincial level by the following bodies:

 ACOTUP aims to achieve and uphold educational standards for the profession.
 The association promotes the generation of ideas, philosophies and research related to occupational therapy education.
 ACOTUP represents Canadian university occupational therapy programs through national and international organizations with similar goals.
 For a full listing of accredited Canadian occupational therapy university programs, prerequisites for entry, and links to individual program sites, visit ACOTUP’s website.

-The Occupational Therapy Examination and Practice Preparation Project - OTEPP
+The Occupational Therapy Examination and Practice Preparation Program - OTEPP

 OTEPP assists internationally educated occupational therapists (IEOTs) as they seek to transition into practice in Canada.
-The project is administered by the School of Rehabilitation Science at McMaster University in partnership with the Canadian Association of Occupational Therapists (CAOT).
+The program is administered by the School of Rehabilitation Science at McMaster University.

 The Canadian Network of National Associations of Regulators – CNNAR